BlurOne-GIT/Cowardless/README.md

 Introducing Cowardless, the ultimate plugin for Minecraft warriors.
 Say goodbye to cowardly opponents who vanish mid-fight.
 Here’s how it works:
 1. **Clone Activation:** When you’re in combat or constantly taking damage (think drowning or lava), Cowardless springs into action.
 If you attempt to disconnect, a clone takes your place on the server—a mere illusion for other players.
 2. **Transfer of Consequences:** But here’s the twist: Everything the clone experiences—position, health, inventory, even death—gets transferred back to you when you log back in.
 3. **Automatic Despawn:** Fear not!
-If spared and left unattended, the clone will eventually despawn, allowing you to enjoy the peacefulness of having disconected.
+If spared and left unattended, the clone will eventually despawn, allowing you to enjoy the peacefulness of having disconnected.

 ## The extra info
-In the `config.yml`, you can adjust how long a player is considered to be in combat, and how long a clone lasts before despwaning.
+In the `config.yml`, you can adjust how long a player is considered to be in combat, and how long a clone lasts before despawning.
 If you have any ideas or feature requests for the plugin, feel free to share them in the repository [repo's discussions](https://github.com/BlurOne-GIT/Cowardless/discussions).